AE-AI-HIT15/hit-product-group-2/README.md

 ### Training

-Train the model:
+Train the model if you have GPUs
 ```bash
 python main.py train
 ```
+Train the model with notebooks if you don't have GPUS

 This will:
-- Load the base model (T-VisStar-7B-v0.1)
+- Load the base model (Qwen/Qwen2.5-7B-Instruct-1M)
 - Configure LoRA parameters
 - Load and process the Vietnamese law dataset
 - Train the model